 The advantage to sort-last is that each triangle is touched by exactly one thread, and this method can easily be load balanced.
 The drawback is the scatter write and write conflicts.
 Any thread can write to any cell at any time, and different threads may want to write to the same cell.
-This results in bad memory performance and is bad for streaming architectures (which usually support scatter writes poorly, if at all).
-In particular, the write combining-multiple threads might want to write to the same cell at the same time requires synchronization at every write, which is bad for scalability.
-Alternatively, each thread could write its triangles into its own grid, and the thread-local grids could then either be merged into a single grid, without the use of synchronization, or the thread-local grids could all be individually ray traced.
+This results in bad memory performance and is bad for streaming architectures (which usually support scatter writes but badly, if at all).
+In particular, the write combiningmultiple threads might want to write to the same cell at the same time-requires synchronization at every write, which is bad for scalability.
+Alternatively, a compositing operation such as [7, 11] can be employed after building each grid in local memory.
+While this algorithm is effective for 2D images, the storage requirements of the 3D grid make it prohibitive to story a copy for each thread.
+Furthermore, the bandwidth requirements for the compositing step would also be significantly larger than for 2D image compositing.

 Sort-Middle Build Sort-middle falls in between the previously discussed approaches.
 Each thread is responsible for a specific set of triangles and grid cells.
 Each thread iterates over its triangles, partitions each one into fragments, and routes these to the respective threads that fill them into the final cells.
-Like the sort-last approach, sort-middle also has a complexity of $O(\frac{T}{P} + \Theta)$.
+Like the sort-last approach, sort-middle also has a complexity of $O(\frac{T}{P} + \Theta)$ .